 You can buy most soundproofing products at a hardware or music store.
 But there are a few deals that are hard to pass up.
 Here are some soundproofing products that are must-haves.

-These foam tiles are perfect for that music room.
-They can reduce incoming sound, but their main purpose is to absorb sound being thrown in the room.
+The foam tiles are ideal for a music room.
+They reduce incoming sound, and absorb sound being thrown in the room.
 There are six colors to choose from.
-Do a solid color or mix and match.

 This rug pad is made to go under your rug.
-It can help reduce the sound being sent to the floor below you and vice versa.
-There are twenty-one sizes, so you never have to worry about cutting your own.
+It blocks sound from traveling to the floor below you and vice versa.
+There are 21 sizes, so you won’t have to make them.

-This may be the cheapest thing you can soundproof your walls with.
-They are vinyl tiles that stick on your wall in seconds.
+This may be the cheapest thing for soundproofing walls.
+The vinyl tiles stick on walls.
 There are three colors to choose from and each tile is under ten cents a piece.
-That’s a steal!